Costs - The Total Cost of Legal Proceedings

 When a hearing date is moved at the last minute in this way it means extra costs for the parties.
 Generally the fee for a barrister to represent a client at a trial or other final hearing is in two parts - a Brief Fee and Refresher Fees.
 The Brief Fee is the fee for preparation for the first day of the trial and appearing on the first day, and there are Refresher Fees for the second and subsequent days.
 Most barristers are content to have a trial date provisionally booked in their diary months ahead, with no obligation on either side, but as it gets closer to the trial date, the barrister will want a contractual commitment from the client firstly because any date booked is a date on which the barrister is potentially turning away other work and secondly because the barrister will need time to prepare for the trial.
 If, after that contractual commitment has been entered into (traditionally known as "delivery of the brief") the trial is cancelled (whether permanently or because it is moved to a later date) the Brief Fee is not refundable.
 This is not just because the time has been booked but also because preparation work will have been done (indeed sometimes the reason why a trial does not take place is because the barrister is able to negotiate a settlement and therefore may actually have carried out more work before the first day than they expected to do).

 It might be thought that the fact that much preparation work has been done means that the further Brief Fee for preparation for, and representation on the first day of, the new trial date will be less because less preparation is needed.
 However it is unfortunately the case that usually when a trial date is postponed it is postponed not to the next day or next week but to a date many months away so that when the next date arrives the barrister will have forgotten the details of the case and will often have to spend almost as much time preparing as before.
 So the negotiated Brief Fee second time around may not be that much less than the Brief Fee paid the first time.

-This page was lasted updated in March 2017 Disclaimer
+This page was lasted updated in October 2020 Disclaimer